 When considering who at an institution should be in a research administrator role, consider that the master research administrator must:

 When is institutional eligibility required?

-All organizations receiving funding from SSHRC must first be deemed eligible to administer grants and awards.
-An organization becomes eligible to administer grants and awards once a copy of the Agreement on the Administration of Agency Grants and Awards by Research Institutions (the Agreement), or, in some cases, Terms and Conditions signed by SSHRC’s president and the president / principal / executive director of the organization, is received by SSHRC.
+All institutions administering funding from SSHRC must be deemed eligible.
+An institution becomes eligible to administer grants and awards once both SSHRC and the organization sign the Agreement on the Administration of Agency Grants and Awards by Research Institutions or the Terms and Conditions for Not-for-Profit Organizations.

-An institution that is federated with, affiliated to, or a constituent portion of another institution will not normally be accorded its own independent eligibility to administer grants and awards.
+An institution that is federated with, affiliated to or a constituent portion of another institution will not normally be accorded its own independent eligibility to administer grants and awards.

-SSHRC Awards Three Different Institutional Eligibility Statuses:
+SSHRC Institutional Eligibility

 Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans

 Tri-Agency Framework: Responsible Conduct of Research